linearmouse/linearmouse/Documentation/Configuration.md

 }
 ```

-In this example, the back button is bound to open Launchpad.
+In this example, <kbd>back</kbd> is bound to open Launchpad.

-'"button": 3' denotes the fourth button, which is typically the back button.
+`"button": 3` denotes the fourth button, which is typically the back button.

 The following table lists all the buttons: